iabraham/bioe205/lectures/lec08/index.md

 ```
 \input{plot}{plain_dft}

-which as you can see indeed has three peaks corresponding to three frequencies,
+which as you can see indeed multiple peaks but doesn't really line up with the
+expectation.
+ - For one there are six peaks instead of three for a signal with just three
+   frequencies.
+ - The $x$ axis doesn't list any frequencies instead it simply shows the index
+   along the vector.

+Regarding the first, we already touch upon the reason.
+The complex vector
+returned by `fft` function for real valued inputs has redundant information
+because half of it is the complex conjugate of the other half.
+Therefore when
+we use the `abs` function on it, we get twice the number of peaks as there are
+frequencies.

-but doesn't really line up with the expectation.
-Let us try to construct the
+Regarding the second, let us try to construct the
 frequency vector and plot it.
 Now recall that the Nyquist frequency statement:
 A sampling frequency of at least $2F$ is needed to capture frequency content up
 to frequency $F$.
 Therefore, one expects that for an input of sampling
 frequency $fs$, the DFT will return complex sinusoids with frequencies in
+properly recovered up to `fs/2`, therefore for complex vector returned by `fft`
+the convention is to make plots with the frequency axis as: `[-fs/2, fs/2]`[^1].

-`[-fs/2, fs/2]`[^1].
-Hence, we construct the frequency vector `freqs`
+Hence, we construct the frequency vector `freqs` accordingly and normalize by
-accordingly and normalize by the length of the signal `lx` while multiplying
+the length of the signal `lx` while multiplying with the sampling frequency
-with the sampling frequency (1/0.02).
+(1/0.02).

 ```julia
 lx = length(X)